beling/book-pl/src/ch19-03-advanced-traits.md

 the same name as methods from traits.

 When calling methods with the same name, you’ll need to tell Rust which one you want to use.
-Consider the code in Listing 19-16 where we’ve defined two traits, `Pilot` and `Wizard`, that both have a method called `fly`.
+Consider the code in listing 19-16 where we’ve defined two traits, `Pilot` and `Wizard`, that both have a method called `fly`.
 We then implement both traits on a type `Human` that already has a method named `fly` implemented on it.
 Each `fly` method does something different.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch19-advanced-features/listing-19-16/src/main.rs:here}}